usnistgov/ARIAC_docs/docs/competition/orders.rst

   1. Locate a tray with the proper tray id, on one of the two kit tray stations.

-  2. Pick and place lock the tray onto the specified :abbr:`AGVs (Automated Guided Vehicles)`.
+  2. Pick, place, and lock the tray onto the specified :abbr:`AGVs (Automated Guided Vehicles)`.

   .. note::
-    After placement the tray should be locked to the AGV using the service :rosservice:`/ariac/agv{n}_lock_tray` to prevent the tray from shifting during transport.
+    After placement, the tray should be locked to the AGV using the service :rosservice:`/ariac/agv{n}_lock_tray` to prevent the tray from shifting during transport.

   3. Place the requested parts onto that kit tray in the specified quadrant.